lamini-ai/llm-operator/README.md

 ## LLM Operator framework
 Create your own operator framework!

-Build an LLM framework to intelligently operate your application, from planning different operations to use (ie. functions, APIs, or tools to use) to invoking those operations.
+Build an LLM framework to intelligently select different functions to perform in your application: from planning different operations to use (ie. functions, APIs, or tools to use) to invoking those operations.

 #### Workflow: LLM Onboarding Operator
 Here's an example.
-You are building an application with an onboarding flow that gathers information about the user's demographic information, e.g. age and height, in a conversation with them.
+You are building an application with a chat-based onboarding flow that gathers information about the user's demographic information, e.g. age and height, as your LLM has a conversation with the user.

 First create an `OnboardingOperator` by extending the `Operator` class:
 ```